The Complete Guide to TYLER GUITARS: Remembering James Tyler

 Is that because they don’t know how to do it?
 Maybe so!
 As mentioned, the process for creating a Burning Water finish - and the Shmear finishes that have come along since - is a closely-kept secret.
 People guess and DIY-ers do attempt to recreate the inimitable, chaotic look, but only Tyler manages to get the ingredients right.

-As a long-time Tyler dealer, I know that the one thing they won’t share with us (or talk about at all) is the process they use for these finishes.
+As a long-time Tyler dealer, I know that the one thing they won’t share with us (or talk about at all, actually) is the process they use for these finishes.
 The internet is full of guesswork and speculation: I could only add my own guesses to those that exist, and in fact I feel like I want to keep myself open to the mystery of it all.
 I love not only how these guitars look, but also how little anyone can say - with authority - on how they are created.

 In fact, we recently received the first ever black and gold Shmear finish and it’s another spectacular reminder of the wonderful creativity that comes from James Tyler guitars.